 The news of the disease affected my children, and they were concerned for me, but my husband, even though he was very worried, made sure he stayed strong for me.
 That motivated me to stay strong and get through the treatment too.

 The only time I felt the weight of the issue was when I started chemotherapy.
 After the surgery, the doctors conducted some tests to ensure the cancer was eradicated.
 Seeing the results, they suggested that it was safer for me to undergo chemotherapy.
-I went through the treatment, and when my hair started falling when I felt the lowest.
+I went through the treatment, and when my hair started falling I felt the lowest.

 The determination to beat cancer pulled me through the process.
 The doctor suggested I drink water and walk as much as possible.
 By the time I was done with the first cycle of chemotherapy, I had all the symptoms that a patient could have.
 I was getting very sick when I asked my son to admit me to the hospital.
 As I moved to the second and third cycles of chemotherapy, my determination became stronger, and I motivated myself with the fact that I needed to be there for the birth of my grandchild.

-I had been practising yoga for a long time, and even after the surgery, I continued my practice.
+I had been practicing yoga for a long time, and even after the surgery, I continued my practice.
 The surgery made moving my right arm and back a bit difficult, but I made sure that did not set me back.

 Apart from this, I also made a lot of dietary changes.
-I included a lot of fruits and vegetables into my food and made sure I took a lot of liquids as I went through the remaining cycles of chemotherapy.
-I cut out rice, sugar and oil from my diet to maintain weight.
+I included a lot of fruits and vegetables in my food and made sure I took a lot of liquids as I went through the remaining cycles of chemotherapy.
+I cut out rice, sugar, and oil from my diet to maintain weight.
 Twenty days after the chemotherapy was complete, I was already feeling better and back to my usual self in no time.

 My husband was my pillar of support throughout the journey.
 I had asked him to live in denial about the whole situation, especially when it came to our relatives.
 My response to all the treatments was good, so we were not too worried about the disease.
 I was at a point where I had lived life to the fullest and had no regrets, so I was ready to face anything my way.

 Not telling anyone about the disease helped me a lot.
 It saved me the time and energy of keeping them up to date on my condition and constantly being in touch with them.
-I realised that involving so many people would have been counterproductive, and only having five people in my life who supported me worked for me.
+I realized that involving so many people would have been counterproductive, and only having five people in my life who supported me worked for me.

 A positive mindset and looking at the disease will help you the best above all the other remedies.
 I believe that I could get through this process because I was ready to face anything that was to happen to me.
 I started believing that cancer was something that was happening to me and not something that I had.
 I learned not to make the disease a part of me, which gave me the confidence I needed to get through it.